Artshelfdocs

 artshelf trash purge --execute --plan-id <purge-plan-id> --ledger <ledger-path> --json

-The approval wording for a purge:
+The approval wording for the CLI purge path:

 approve artshelf trash purge ledger <ledger-path> plan <purge-plan-id>